By Catherine Cooper-White

 Click here to download a PDF version of this article

 It is a form of aptitude test used by some law firms and legal in-house departments to find out how well a candidate can assess verbal logic.
 This objective selection method is a useful way for these organisations to compare an individual against their peer group.

 What tests are used by law firms?

 SHL tests are most likely to be used as SHL is the most well-known and widely used producer of verbal reasoning tests.
-However some law firms are now using Critical Thinking assessments to test their candidates.
+However some law firms are now using Critical Thinking assessments to test candidates at all levels.
 The most common Critical Thinking assessments are produced by Watson Glaser.

-What is the formal for the SHL test?
+What is the format of the SHL test?

 In a verbal reasoning test, you are typically provided with a passage, or several passages, of information and required to evaluate a set of statements by selecting one of the following possible answers: